duncanleo/go-androidhost/README.md

 Android Host allows you to run the Android Emulator on a separate machine.
 The server runs on that separate machine and provides remote deployment and control.

+I built this during my time as an intern at [buUuk](http://www.buuuk.com), where the Android developers had to test their apps on the few devices in the office.
+Sometimes, bugs occurred on older versions of Android of which none of the devices ran.

 ### Features
 - Remote starting of AVDs
 - Deploy to any ADB device connected to the server machine, including USB devices